 Connecting Women Through Film - a benefit for Girls on the Run of the Wood River Valley

-LUNAFEST®, the fundraising film festival dedicated to promoting awareness about women's issues, highlighting women filmmakers, and bringing women together in their communities, will be hosted by Girls on the Run of the Wood River Valley at the new Argyos Performing Arts Center in Ketchum on Thursday, November 15th, 2018
+LUNAFEST®, the fundraising film festival dedicated to promoting awareness about women's issues, highlighting women filmmakers, and bringing women together in their communities, will be hosted by Girls on the Run of the Wood River Valley at the new Argyros Performing Arts Center in Ketchum on Thursday, December 6th, 2018

 This unique film festival highlights women as leaders in society, illustrated through short films by women filmmakers.
 The films range from animation to fictional drama, and cover topics such as women’s health, motherhood, body image, aging, cultural diversity and breaking barriers.